izam-mohammed/1000-days-of-code/postgreSQL/README.md

 SELECT name, age FROM students ORDER BY age DESC;
 ```

 - **GROUP BY** : Used to group rows that have the same value in specific columns.
-It often use SUM,AVG
+It often uses SUM, AVG
 ```sql
 SELECT id, SUM(price) AS avg FROM products;
 ```

-- **HAVING** : Used to specify condition for aggregate values.
+- **HAVING** : Used to specify conditions for aggregate values.
 ```sql
 SELECT id, AVG(price) AS avg FROM products GROUP BY id HAVING AVG(price) > 3
 ```
-- **JION** : Used to combine rows from two or more table based on related columns
+- **JION** : Used to combine rows from two or more tables based on related columns
  - **INNER JOIN** : returns only the rows that have matching values in both tables.
 ```sql
 SELECT Customers.name, Orders.date FROM Customers INNER JOIN Orders ON Customers.id =  Orders.id;
 ```

- - **LEFT JOIN** : Its actually `LEFT OUTER JOIN` that return left table that matching rows in the left table
+ - **LEFT JOIN** : It's actually `LEFT OUTER JOIN` that return the left table that matches rows in the left table
 ```sql
 SELECT Customers.name, Orders.date FROM Customers LEFT JOIN Orders ON Customers.id  = Orders.id;
 ```

-- **RIGHT JOIN** : Its actually `RIGHT OUTER JOIN` that return right table that matching rows in the right table
+- **RIGHT JOIN** : It's actually `RIGHT OUTER JOIN` that returns the right table that matches rows in the right table
 ```sql
 SELECT Customers.name, Orders.date FROM Customers RIGHT JOIN Orders ON Customers.id = Orders.id;
 ```

-- **FULL JOIN** : Its actually `LEFT OUTER JION` that return all rows from both tables and fill in NULL values where no match.
+- **FULL JOIN** : It's actually `LEFT OUTER JION` that returns all rows from both tables and fill in NULL values where no match.
 ```sql
 SELECT Customers.name, Orders.date FROM Customers FULL JOIN Orders ON Customers.id = Orders.id;
 ```